SylphAI-Inc/AdalFlow/docs/source/use_cases/eval_a_rag.rst

 **Conclusion.**
 In this tutorial, we learned how to evaluate a RAG pipeline using the HotpotQA dataset.
 We walked through the code and explained each step of the evaluation process.
 You can use this tutorial as a starting point to evaluate your own RAG pipelines and customize the evaluation metrics based on your requirements.

+.. admonition:: API References
+   :class: highlight

+.. admonition:: References
+   :class: highlight

+   ..
+[1] Finardi, Paulo, et al. "The Chronicles of RAG: The Retriever, the Chunk and the Generator." arXiv preprint arXiv:2401.07883 (2024).